evernost/rootsOfChaos/README.md

 The catch in the brutal approach is that it imposes not only the cycle length, but also the cycle itself, which is absolutely overkill.
 But the degree of freedom is now the orbit of the cycle that I am free to build the way I want.

 The order of the polynomial can be huge, but it might be reduced with a carefully-chosen orbit.
-After all, a 256 cycle of the logistic map may well be a 256-order polynomial, but the trajectory is such that it killed the terms of the polynomial all the way to the second!
+After all, a 256 cycle of the logistic map may well be a 256-order polynomial, but the trajectory is such that it killed the terms of the polynomial all the way to the second.

 - [ ] If there is a polynomial solving a given orbit, is there a *golden* way to tweak the orbit (even slightly) so that there is still a stable solution, and for which there could even be leading terms in the polynomials that get cancelled?